-sauce often used as a condiment.
-It originates from Mahon; in Spanish Mahonesa or Mayonesa, in Catalan Maionesa., often abbreviated as mayo, is a thick, creamy
+Mayonnaise, often abbreviated as mayo, is a thick, creamy sauce often used as a condiment.
+It originates from Mahon; in Spanish Mahonesa or Mayonesa, in Catalan Maionesa.

 For Americans, mayonnaise is one of the first condiments to add to a sandwich.
 It is also often used in recipes to provide a creamy texture and a tangy taste.

 But what if you are in Japan?
-What will you use to dress your sandwiches when you are in this Asian county?
+What will you use to dress your sandwiches when you are in this Asian country?

-Read on to find out more about Japanese mayonnaise and how it adds up.
+Read on to find out more about Japanese mayonnaise and how it stacks up.

 In this post we'll cover: